remychantenay/fuego/README.md

 ## Context
 While working on a project running on multiple services and serverless functions, I quickly realised that the amount of repetitive and boilerplate code related to Firestore increased exponentially.

-I decided to extract this code in a thin and layer on top of the Firestore admin client.
+I decided to extract this code in a thin layer on top of the Firestore admin client.
 That's how fuego came to life.

 ![Fuego](https://raw.githubusercontent.com/remychantenay/fuego/master/art/fuego.jpg)

 ## Features
 ### Documents
 * CRUD operations
-* Retrieving specific fields only
+* Retrieving/Updating specific fields only
 * Simple Exists check

 ### Collections